dd9jn/rfc4880bis/rfc4880bis.md

 The User Attribute packet permits an extensible mechanism for other types of certificate identification.
 This specification creates a registry of User Attribute types.
 The registry includes the User Attribute type, the name of the User Attribute, and a reference to the defining specification.
-The initial values for this registry can be found in {{user-attribute-packet-tag-17}}.
+The initial values for this registry can be found in {{user-attribute-packet}}.
 Adding a new User Attribute type MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 This document requests that IANA register the User ID Attribute Type found in {{user-id-attribute-subpacket}}: